nate-johnston/natejohnston.info/content/homepage/about.md

 I have been in the tech industry since I graduated from college in 1997.
 I have worn many hats: system administrator, software developer, software architect, SRE, and now manager.
-Mostly I have worked in the telecommunications sector, for such companies as MCI, AOL, and Comcast.
+Mostly I have worked in the telecommunications sector, for such companies as MCI, Cable & Wireless, AOL, Comcast, and Red Hat.

 I enjoy playing games - both board games and role playing games.